The day you were born, and the day you find out why you were born.

-Many years ago, at a time when I had no formal education, no business experience, and no money, I just wandered around in life.
+Many years ago, at a time when he had no formal education, no business experience, and no money, he just wandered around in life.

-One day, a man asked me what my purpose in life was.
-I didn’t even know what he was talking about, but fortunately, he kept talking to me.
-Ultimately, he got me to sit down and start thinking about what my purpose was.
+One day, a man asked him what his purpose in life was.
+He didn’t even know what the man was talking about, but fortunately, he kept talking to Bob.
+Ultimately, the man got Bob to sit down and start thinking about what his purpose was.

-It took some time, but eventually, I settled on it.
+It took some time, but eventually, Bob settled on it.

 If you wake up every morning and love what you’re going to do, you’re a rich person because you’re getting satisfaction from how you spend your days.